Opole University of Technology

 The university was founded in 1959 as a consultative branch of Silesian University of Technology.
 In 1966 it became an independent university known as Wyższa Szkoła Inżynierska w Opolu (Higher School of Engineering in Opole).
-The name Politechnika Opolska (Opole University of Technology) is used since 1996.
+The name Politechnika Opolska (Opole University of Technology) has been used since 1996.

-The university has over 500 lecturers and over 9000 students.
+The university has over 500 lecturers and over 9,000 students.
 There are seven faculties: